digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/extend-frontend.rst

       );
     };

-``RejectedTransferOffersTable`` calls the ``useRejectedTransferOffers`` query hook to fetch data from rejected transfer offers and displays its sender, receiver, and reason for the rejection. ``rejectedOffers.isError`` gracefully handles error states, and the ``rejectedOffers.map`` returns requested information to the table.
+``RejectedTransferOffersTable`` calls the ``useRejectedTransferOffers`` query hook to fetch data from rejected transfer offers and displays its sender, receiver, and reason for the rejection. ``rejectedOffers.isError`` gracefully handles error states, and the ``rejectedOffers`` map returns requested information to the table.

 **Refactor the TransferOffers Functional Component**